lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 Exercises for the learner
 =========================

 Add error bars to the lightcurves.
-Magnitude errors can be retrieved during the execution of the ADQL command, with, e.g., scisql_nanojanskyToAbMagSigma(psFlux, psFluxErr) as psAbMagErr.
+You can also try another supernova and follow the steps above: you can try one with the ObjectId 1250953961339360185.